amyoccodingwaves/amyoccodingwaves.github.io/index.md

  <p> ... </p>
 ```

-'p' for paragraphe, the <p> element defines a paragraph.
+'p' for paragraph, the <p> element defines a paragraph.

 ### div